Evidence-based sleep support for babies 0–18 months, with a birth-trauma-informed approach for families who need more than generic advice.

 The theatre was very bright and very noisy.
 I had the impression of being in a rush hour.
 And then, I felt it.
 The incision.
 The light above me was blinding.
 I could feel the pressure, the heat, and then the pain; like a hot knife slowly drawn across my skin.

 I was shaking uncontrollably.
-I screamed in Spanish: "Me duele mucho, por favor, ¿cuánto tiempo más?" and I didn't even speak Spanish then.
+I screamed in Spanish: "Me duele mucho, por favor, ¿cuánto tiempo más?" — and I didn't even speak Spanish then.

-I remember someone holding my hand and saying, "You are doing great, just hold on."
 In the middle of all of it, someone else told me to stop shaking.

 And then my husband pressed our baby's cheek against mine.
-He whispered, "My love, we have a baby girl."
-The only reaction I could give was another wailing scream.

 The next day, an OB-GYN came to our room and apologised for how the c-section had to happen.
-She had tears in her eyes when she said, "I was there, and I could hear you in pain."
-She told us there simply had not been enough time to ensure proper anaesthesia.
-They had to get our daughter out as quickly as possible.
+She had tears in her eyes.

+The birth of my first daughter changed me as a person.
 I was later diagnosed with PTSD, and I went through EMDR therapy.